dokku/dokku-mysql/README.md

 OR

-- Set DATABASE_ADAPTER back to its original setting
+- Set DATABASE_SCHEME back to its original setting
 - Unlink the service
-- Change DATABASE_ADAPTER to the desired setting
+- Change DATABASE_SCHEME to the desired setting
 - Relink the service